stake.us: atmidnight

 manifold // is a play-money 'prediction market' with a varied range of interesting often un-serious topics.
 It has a wonderfully endearing community, and loses some of the arrogance of real-money markets.
 They did an experiment with sweeps laws but it failed miserably... (but also I was in profit there).
 I get 1000 coins if you sign up with the link, and no purchase is required, only that you make a trade.
 There's no way to make money there, but it is an interesting place to test ML algo trading, etc.

-Earnlabs, Grindbux, and Freecash: are all 'foxycash'.
+Earnlabs (is a casino now apparently), Grindbux, and Freecash: are all 'foxycash'.
 Self-explanatory, and I do not recommend any earn sites like these unless I've made money on it.

 btc: bc1q8memkh3r70j6zvx8mnxhttj3aj8a9x5lc26gc6